In the next step we draw a link between the original protocol and the structured metadata.

 The ARC builds on standards and leverages ontologies for metadata annotation.
 The details are out of the scope of this guide.
 However, it is good to know that a combination of structural and biological ontologies are combined to semantically structure the metadata.

-So i need to find the important information in my protocol and then add it to the metadata table?
+So I need to find the important information in my protocol and then add it to the metadata table?

 Yes!
 Imagine ontologies like a vocabulary.
 You can use them to describe your samples in a standardized way.
 This makes it easier for others to understand your data.